jmintb/blog/content/blog/programming_language_1.md

 Both compiled and interpreted languages are quite common today.
 For example Python is a popular interpreted language and Rust is a compiled language.
 We won't go deep into interpreted languages but the short version is, instead of preparing machine instructions a head of time, they are generated on the fly as new code is fed to the interpreter.
-A longer explanation is found [here](https://en.wikipedia.org/wiki/Interpreter_(computing).
+A longer explanation is found [here](https://en.wikipedia.org/wiki/Interpreter_(computing)).
 One advantage here is that code can be run immediately without the need to invoke a compiler.
-Two major disadvantages are poor performance and no compile time checks, for example like checking types.
+This often results in poorer performance an less or no type checking at all.

 We will be focusing on the design and implementation of a compiled language.
 I am confident that a [just in time(JIT)](https://en.wikipedia.org/wiki/Just-in-time_compilation) option will be sufficient to support dynamic/scripting purposes.
 This will also force us to keep compile times low, win win.

-What is a compiler?
+Ideally our compiler will be fast enough that normal ahead of time compilation is fast enough to emulate a scripting experience as well.

+We are going to be implementing a compiler so it is important to understand what a compiler is.

+I think compilers can take many forms not just related to programming languages.
+To keep things simple we will focus on programming languages.
-The goal is to take input, often in the form of high level program, think Rust, C, Java etc and lower it to a different and hopefully well optimized representation that can be executed in some target environment.
-For general purpose programming languages this will often be some type of machine code that the target environment can execute like an X86 processor or virtual machine like the [JVM](https://en.wikipedia.org/wiki/Java_virtual_machine).
+The goal of a compiler is to take input and lower it to a different  and hopefully well optimized representation that can be executed in some target environment.
+You can think of C being compiled to machine code or Java being compiled to bytecode which the  [JVM](https://en.wikipedia.org/wiki/Java_virtual_machine) can execute.

 This will usually involve parsing the input to build an abstract syntax tree (AST), lowering to some intermediate representation or multiple intermediate representations until we end up with a representation the target environment can execute.
+Different intermediate representations will often allow for different optimizations or checks to be performed.

 We will start with at the beginning, parsing our input.